sadra-safaei/imu-step-counter/README.md

 * MEMS sensor noise and bias drift may influence the measurements.
 * Wired serial communication introduces a small acquisition latency.
 * Gait initiation and termination can produce boundary-related counting errors.
-* Fixed detection parameters may not perform equally well across all walking and running conditions.
+* Fixed detection parameters may not perform equally across all walking and running conditions.

-These limitations suggest that an adaptive step-detection approach could improve robustness across different users and gait patterns.

 ---

 ## Repository Structure

-The repository is organized according to the experimental workflow:
+The repository contains the experimental datasets, processing code, results, images, videos, and complete project report.

+The `Data` directory contains the datasets collected under the three main experimental conditions:

+1. **Walking with the sensor mounted around the waist/abdomen**
+2. **Walking with the sensor mounted near the neck**
+3. **Running with the sensor mounted around the waist/abdomen**

+Each experimental dataset is accompanied by its corresponding processing code and results.

+In addition, **Test 8**, which corresponds to a waist-mounted walking experiment, has been organized separately as an example dataset with its associated results.

 ```text
 imu-step-counter/